Valer100/winaccent/docs/other-features/settings.md

     The user can modify this value to their liking if they preffer none of them to be colorized, both of them, or only the taskbar.
 That's why winaccent offers 2 variables for checking if the Start menu or the taskbar is colored or not.

 !!! note
-    On Windows 8.x, these variables will always return `True`.
+    On Windows 8.x, 7 and Vista, these variables will always return `True`.

 ## Apps' and system's theme
 The theme settings can be found on Windows 10 and 11 in Settings > Personalization > Color.
-The setting is called "Choose your mode" and the user can choose the theme of the system.
-It has a few options:
+The user can choose from the following options:

 - Light
 - Dark